brownhci/WebGazer/README.md

 ## Features

 * Real time gaze prediction on most major browsers
-* No special hardware - WebGazer.js uses common webcams
+* No special hardware; WebGazer.js uses your webcam
 * Self-calibration from clicks and cursor movements
 * Easy to integrate with a few lines of JavaScript
 * Swappable components for eye detection